-Displacements through spaces reconfigure maps: the pathways map the space between two places, tracing invisible maps formed by flows, oceans, territories, borders.
+Displacements through spaces reconfigure maps: the pathways map the distance between two places, tracing invisible maps formed by flows, oceans, territories, and borders.
 The same lines that make migratory movements visible are the lines that draw the boundaries dividing countries.
-A fragmented map then emerges, where the seas are zones of passage and approximation between continents and borders are geometric abstractions that divide continuous spaces.
+A fragmented map emerges, where the seas are zones of passage, and the approximation between continents and borders are geometric abstractions that divide continuous spaces.

-Soft-maps: fluxes (2021) is an installation made from drawings cut out of synthetic leather.
+Soft-Map: Flux (2021) is an installation made from drawings cut out of synthetic leather.
 Each piece shows the space between two continents: South America and Africa; Africa and North America; North America and South America.
-While the representation of the geography of the continents is recognizable, it is the stripes that connect them that expand in space, constructing a spatiality of space in-between
+While the continent’s geography representation is recognizable, the stripes that connect them expand in space, constructing a spatiality of space in between.

 Photos by Tiffany Danielle Elliott